nauhalf/Rick-n-Morty/README.md

 # Rick-n-Morty
 ![Rick & Morty](/docs/banner.png)

-This is a repository of Take-Home Exams app from GetGo.sg Android Dev Assignment for showing the first page of Rick & Morty character (20 items).
+This is an App for showing the first page of Rick & Morty character (20 items).
 Thanks to [The Rick and Morty API](https://rickandmortyapi.com/) for providing the API

 # Features